-The rules for bringing pet dogs, cats, and birds across the U.S. – Canadian border are pretty straightforward but there are differences between the two countries – and even different U.S. States.
+The rules for bringing pet dogs, cats, and birds across the U.S. / Canadian border are pretty straightforward, but there are differences between the two countries – and even different U.S. States.
 In theory, you should contact the state veterinarian of each state you are intending to visit.
-Finally, regulations change, so it is always a good idea to call the specific border crossing station you will be using if you are bringing your animal along for the first time in a while, or are traveling with something other than a dog or cat.
-We have a separate web page for every border crossing between the two countries which has contact information for every station.
+You may also need to contact the specific port you are going to travel through, and we have a separate web page for every border crossing between the two countries which has contact information for every station.

 A border official’s primary focus is on the health of the animal.
 If the animal looks sick, dangerous, or of an illegal breed, officials can refuse entry or have you pay for a veterinarian inspection.
 In extreme cases, they can have your animal put down.
 Make sure that your pet always looks clean and healthy.
 It is recommended you bring a health certificate from your veterinarian detailing all the shots the animal has had.